How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 BTS Skytrain – how Bangkok changed overnight

-The BTS Skytrain is the single biggest reason Bangkok became navigable again.
-Even when it first opened with a short, limited route, it transformed daily life in Sukhumvit.
-It gave people a clean, electric alternative to streets that were never built for modern traffic volumes.
+The BTS Skytrain is the single biggest reason Bangkok became navigable again, and a key part of this Bangkok local transport guide.
+Even when it first opened with a short, limited route, it transformed daily life in Sukhumvit, offering a clean, electric alternative to streets that were never designed for modern traffic volumes.

 Today, the BTS works best as a fast backbone rather than a door-to-door solution.
-For off-path exploration, it gets you across the city quickly, then you finish with a short walk, boat connection, or motorbike taxi into smaller streets and sois.
+In this Bangkok local transport guide, we recommend using it to cross the city quickly, then finishing the journey with a short walk, canal boat, or motorbike taxi into smaller streets and quieter neighborhoods.

 Practical notes: